JasperBoom/genomescan/HPC.md

 reference (**vep**) and the clinvar download (**clinvar**).
-Additionally, **tsv** and **vcf** folders that contain uk personal genome vcf files combined with pathogenic variants and **pathogenic-variants** that contains vcf files used for the files in the datestamped folders.
+Additionally, **tsv** and **vcf** folders that contain uk personal genome vcf files combined with pathogenic variants and **pathogenic-variants** that contains vcf files used for most vcf files.

 ## errors & logs
 Simply the error and log output from sbatch commands for all things I submit.